-Fig. 15 - Window/door head with fascias
+Fig. 14 - Window/door jamb with fascias

-Fig. 16 - Window/door jamb with fascias Installing Starter Trims The Starter trims should be fitted at the bottom of the battens.
+Fig. 15 - Window/door head with angled cut Installing Starter Trims The Starter trims will be fitted at the bottom of the battens.
 It is important that these trims are installed level so that the boards running off these trims are level.

-Fig. 17a - Starter trim install These starter trims are fixed to the battens using the 20mm Accessories fixings with the heads countersunk into the trim.
-The bottom edge of the board is lower that the bottom of the Starter trim, please bear this in mind when setting the height of the starter trim.
+Fig. 16a - Starter trim install These starter trims are fixed to the battens using the 20mm Accessories fixings with the heads countersunk into the trim.
 Fixings The Millboard Envello Cladding boards should be fixed through the tongue with the 3.5x30mm cladding screws, with one fixing per batten intersection and two per batten when joining boards.
 The fixings should be inserted through the fixing guide groove on the tongue and angled in slightly, the head should sit flush with the surface.
 The fixings do not need to be predrilled or countersunk, the boards will allow the head to countersink slightly.

-Fig. 17b - Starter trim detail
+Fig. 16b - Starter trim detail

-Fig. 18 - First board install
+Fig. 17 - First board install

-Once the first row of boards have been installed, the second row of boards can be installed on top of it, with the groove covering the tongue of the previous board.
-Check the boards against a level every 4/5th board to ensure that the boards are keeping level, adjust the spacing between the following boards accordingly if needed.
-When the tongue is taken off the boards to fit around windows/door or up to the soffit, the Durafix fixings will need to be used through the board face. use the 35mm Durafix when going through the thinner part of the Board & Batten and the 45mm durafix when going through the raised part.
+Once the first row of boards have been installed, the second row of boards can be installed beside it, with the groove covering the tongue of the previous board.
+Check the boards against a level every 4/5th board to ensure that the boards are keeping upright, adjust the spacing between the following boards accordingly if needed.
+When the tongue is taken off the boards to fit around windows/door, at the corner, or up to the soffit, the Durafix fixings will need to be used through the board face. use the 35mm Durafix when going through the thinner part of the Board & Batten and the 45mm Durafix when going through the raised part.